fusiontwo/GPT-Model-Utility/README.md

 # GPT-Model-Utility
-Study about GPT API, GPT-based Project, Prompt Engineering, Fine-tuning
+Study about GPT API, GPT-based Project, Prompt Engineering, Fine-tuning with <Developing Apps with GPT-4 and GhatGPT>